 In the cellulosic textile industry, cellulose in the form of fibres, yarn and fabric comes in contact with different oxidizing agents during the various chemical processing treatments.
 The action of these oxidizing agents on cellulose may result in the formation of oxycelluloses of acidic character attributable to the introduction of carboxyl groups into the cellulose chain molecule.
 Purified cotton cellulose, not subjected to any treatment with oxidizing agents, also behaves as though it possesses a very small content of carboxylic acid groups.
 The absorption of metallic ions from aqueous solutions of their salts is an outstanding property of oxycelluloses.
 This property in celluloses and oxycelluloses is due to the presence of carboxylic acid groups in them.
 The estimation of carboxylic acid groups present in cellulosic textile materials is a method of determining the extent of this type of oxidation of cellulose.
 This is a useful supplementary test to other tests such as copper number and fluidity tests.

-The composition of the Committee responsible for the formulation of this standard is listed in Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

 In reporting the result of a test made in accordance with this standard, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision).